xi-j/xi-j.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

 I am a PhD candidate at [Columbia University](https://www.columbia.edu), in [Electrical Engineering](https://www.ee.columbia.edu) and [Zuckerman Institute](https://zuckermaninstitute.columbia.edu).
 I am a member of the [Neural Acoustic Processing Lab](https://naplab.ee.columbia.edu) supervised by Professor [Nima Mesgarani](https://nima.ee.columbia.edu).
 I build AI models and agents that listen and speak like humans.
-Recently, I study the perception of multimodal large language models.
+Recently, I am interested in the perception of multimodal large language models.

 I am currently searching for 2026 research internships and collaboration.